Alaska News Nightly: Thursday, Sept. 12, 2019 - Alaska Public Media

 Thursday on Alaska News Nightly:

 The State of Alaska has filed felony criminal charges against an oilfield services company on the Kenai Peninsula.
-An Anchorage grand jury indicted Baker Hughes and John Clyde Willis on 25 felony counts of assault.
+Also: an Anchorage grand jury indicted Baker Hughes and John Clyde Willis on 25 felony counts of assault.

 Reports tonight from: